 If someone in the home is diagnosed with COVID-19, it is critical to keep the virus from spreading to others — particularly the person with cancer.
 People with cancer often have weakened immune systems.

-How can caregivers keep people with cancer safe if they must go to treatment or other doctor appointments?
+How can caregivers keep people with cancer safe at treatment appointments?

 Many cancer centers, including MSK, are offering telemedicine visits as an alternative to some in-person appointments.
 A telemedicine visit is when a healthcare provider can see and talk to the patient through video chat.

-How can caregivers cope with feeling overwhelmed or isolated while being largely stuck at home?
+How can caregivers cope with feeling overwhelmed or isolated while at home?

-Having to shelter in place can be challenging for caregivers, who have fewer ways to let off steam or engage in activities that reduce stress.
-“Social distancing can cause caregivers to feel increasingly lonely and isolated,” Dr. Applebaum says.
-“They already feel anxious about a loved one dealing with cancer and then there are added fears about COVID-19 on top of that.”
+“Social distancing at the beginning of the pandemic caused many caregivers to feel increasingly lonely and isolated,” Dr. Applebaum says.
+“They already felt anxious about a loved one dealing with cancer and then there are added fears about COVID-19 on top of that.”

-There is no right or wrong way to cope, she says, and everyone deals with stress differently.
-“It is important to make sure that you’re not keeping your feelings to yourself but instead sharing them with trusted family, friends, or a therapist.
-It’s normal to feel sad and anxious right now, and avoiding these feelings is not helpful,” Dr. Applebaum says.
+“Even today as the world is starting to open back up, it’s OK to still feel anxious,” Dr. Applebaum says.
+“It is important to make sure that you’re not keeping your feelings to yourself but instead sharing them with trusted family, friends, or a therapist.”Back to top

 What resources are there to help caregivers?